robclark56/bitcoinPay-PHP/README.md

 ## PREPARATION ##
 ### 1. Generate Private/Public key pair ##
-To generate a Private/Public key pair, see
+To generate a Private/Public key pair, use one of these options:

-1. xxxxxx/generateKeys.php, or
+1. Upload `generateKeys.php` to your host computer.
+Then run from the command line interface: `$ php generateKeys.php`
-2. [http://travistidwell.com/jsencrypt/demo/](http://travistidwell.com/jsencrypt/demo/)  (save page and run offline for extra safety)
+1. [http://travistidwell.com/jsencrypt/demo/](http://travistidwell.com/jsencrypt/demo/)  (save page and run offline for extra safety)

 Save these keys locally for now.
 They will look something like this:
 ```